Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 Having defined the spatial area of our sample, we next correct our NIR data for reddening.
 Even in the NIR, internal reddening in M31's outer disk is not negligible.
 The dust map generated by \citet{dalcanton15} represents one of the highest-resolution reconstructions of M31`s internal reddening.
 Unfortunately, it is not publicly available necessitating a different means of applying a reddening correction.

 We opt to use the \cite{draine14} dust map, which is based on far-infrared and submillimeter emission observations from the \textit{Spitzer Space Telescope} and \textit{Herschel Space Observatory}.
 The \cite{dalcanton15} reddening map predicts $\sim2.5\times$ less extinction than the \cite{draine14} dust map, although their overall morphological agreement is excellent.
-Thus, we use the \cite{draine14} map with the \cite{dalcanton15} corrections.
-Specifically, the \cite{dalcanton15} corrects the \cite{draine14} maps by dividing by a factor of $R = 2.53$ and then an additional additive correction of $b = -0.04$ to account for possible systematic biases.
+Thus, we use the \cite{draine14} map with the \cite{dalcanton15} corrections applied.
+Specifically, the \cite{dalcanton15} corrects the \cite{draine14} maps by dividing by a factor of $R = 2.53$ and adding a bias of $b = -0.04$ to account for possible systematic biases.
 This transformation is then as follows: $A_{V,Draine}/A_{V,Dalcanton}=2.53 (1+0.04/A_{V,Dalcanton})$.

 We then convert to $A_J$ and $A_K$ using $A_J= 0.282A_V$ and $A_K=0.114A_V$ \citep{cardelli89}.
-We find the average reddening correction from the \cite{draine14} maps in the PHAT footprint outside a radial distance $D>11$~kpc to be $A_J=0.20$~mag, and $A_K=0.08$~mag.
+We find the average reddening correction from the \cite{draine14} maps in the PHAT footprint outside a radial distance $d>11$~kpc to be $A_J=0.20$~mag, and $A_K=0.08$~mag.
 We apply this average correction to our photometry.
 For reference, the foreground Milky Way extinction toward M31 is $A_J=0.05$~mag, and $A_K=0.02$~mag, calculated from the \cite{schlegel98} dust maps recalibrated by \cite{schlafly11}, assuming the \cite{cardelli89} reddening law with $R_V=3.1$

-Figure \ref{fig:cmd} shows a comparison between the HST-based optical CMD of M31 at $D>11$~kpc (left) and our ground-based NIR CMD of the same region (right).
+Figure \ref{fig:cmd} shows a comparison between the HST-based optical CMD of M31 at $d>11$~kpc (left) and our ground-based NIR CMD of the same region (right).
 As discussed in \S \ref{sec:isochrones}, it is virtually impossible to separate out AGB and RGB stars in the optical.
-This point is reinforced by the optical PHAT CMD.
+This point is reinforced by the AGB isochrones overlaid on the optical PHAT CMD.

-In the NIR, we select AGB stars as having colors between $0.9<(J-K)<2.3$~mag and magnitudes between $16<J<19$~mag based on the locations AGB stars isochrones.
-This selection also eliminates contamination from red supergiants and foreground stars, both of which are bluer than our selection region.
-We also limit the AGB stars as having magnitudes brighter than the TRGB ($J=19$~mag), which is also the 50\% completeness limit of our data.
+In the NIR, we select AGB stars as having colors between $0.95<(J-K)<2.3$~mag and magnitudes between $16.0<J<18.0$~mag based on the locations of AGB stars isochrones, and due to the limited completeness of the fainter, older AGB stars, as discussed in Section \ref{subsec:m31}.
+This photometric selection region also contains red helium-burning stars which will provide additional age information for young ($\lesssim100$~Myr) populations.
+These criteria also eliminate contamination from foreground stars, which are bluer than our selection region.
+We also emphasize that most of the age information in the PHAT SFHs is from the position of the red clump at $F814W\approx24.2$~mag, whereas we only used AGB stars brighter than $J\lesssim 18.0$~mag in NIR wavelengths.